-The Québec Program for Mental Disorders: from Self-Care to Psychotherapy (PQPTM) is part of a new mental health access and support program in Québec.
-It aims to improve access to mental health services, including psychotherapy, for the population.
+The Québec Program for Mental Disorders: from Self-Care to Psychotherapy (PQPTM) is part of an integrated vision of access to mental health services in Québec, including a stepped-care model of organization of care.

 Psychotherapy refers to the psychological treatment of a person.
 According to the Ordre des psychologues du Québec, psychotherapy aims to help a person change their attitudes, behaviour or ways of thinking or reacting so that they feel better, are able to find answers to their questions, solve problems, make choices or understand themselves better.